 New Commission - Eliza Carthy in collaboration with the Moulettes – Rivers and Railways (Commissioned by Freedom Festival)

-Eliza Carthy is a traditional folk musician and composer who was championed from an early age by John Peel, Andy Kershaw and Billy Bragg and is the winner of five BBC Radio 2 Folk Awards and currently Associate Artist at Sage Gateshead.
 Eliza’s new piece, Rivers and Railways is a collaboration with celebrated sonic adventurers Moulettes, exploring the theme of what makes a city what it is when it is perched on the edge of a place, a port, a destination, an identity.
 Touching upon themes of migration, Hull’s industries and history (Hull was the second most bombed city in the Second World War) and its pioneering son William Wilberforce who was instrumental in writing the Abolition of Slavery Act.
 Using local stories and music to create the new work, and through creative staging, using outdoor location and engagement with the singers from the Hull Freedom Chorus, will make something very special and unique and with a strong Hull flavour that will be unmistakeable and moving.

 GOGO PENGUIN